 Actors get three topics from the audience, (i.e...
 Life hopes, something that bugs them, something they did today, etc.) and get a location.
 Three actors do hammed up scene, with gushy/excited/cheesy build-ups to songs, make sure all the songs have different distinct styles, end scene on the last song.

-One actor is the bartender, one is a barfly, and three are patrons.
-Each patron comes in separately and sings a song to the bartender about a problem s/he has about a noun given by the audience in a musical style given by the audience.
-The then bartender sings back a solution to the patron.
-Can also be done as psychiatrist and patient.
+One actor is the bartender, and three are patrons.
+Each patron comes in separately and sings a song to the bartender about a problem s/he has about a noun given by the audience.
+The first actor is sad about their suggestion, the second is angry about their suggestion, and the third is happy about their suggestion.
+Then the bartender sings back a solution to the patron.

-Troupe members form line with backs turned.
-Director has audience member mold the first two actors into a shape, the director starts the scene and then calls freeze when he likes, the next actor turns around, tags one of the actors out of the scene immediately, and then starts a new scene by justifying the physical position the previous two actors were in.
+Troupe members form line with an actor on one side having their back turned.
+Director gets a sugggestion from the audience and then starts the scene.
+At any point the actor on the other end of the line from the one with their back turned can clap their hands and say freeze, the next actor turns around, tags one of the actors out of the scene immediately, and then starts a new scene by justifying the physical position the previous two actors were in.
 Game continues until the director feels like ending it (usually on a kicker line).

 Expert and talk-show host, and funny characters call in and ask questions.

 Send out two people and one audience member.
 Fourth person remains and gets place, occupation, and murder weapon from the audience.
-First troupe member returns, original person must explain the three things to them in gibberish mime, when they get each thing they hi-fi, when the murder weapon is gotten, the audience yells, "die", and they do so.
+First troupe member returns, original person must explain the three things to them in by miming and only saying "Jaba" or some variation of those syllables, when they get each thing they hi-five, when the murder weapon is gotten, the audience yells, "die", and newcomer kills the original actor with the murder weapon.
 Then the three things are explained to the audience member, and then to the last troupe member.
-Then we find out if the three things have changed from person to person.
+Review what each person thought everything was at the end.

 Three sets of two actors, director gets three TV show styles and topic from the audience, the three shows must all incorporate the topic, director (or audience) member can change channels and even fast-forward, reverse, slow-motion, tracking, etc. the scene.